NeuralControl/jazzElements/README.md

 prg.analyze()
 prg.plot('fn')
 ```
-We can see the hadmonic analysis
+We can plot the harmonic analysis
 ![MyRomanceFn](img/fn/MyRomance.png)

-or the chords (up) and scales (down):
+or the chords (top) and scales (bottom):
 ```python
 prg.plot('kbd')
 ```